 Remember, prevention is key.
 Implementing robust tenant screening processes, drafting comprehensive tenancy agreements, and forming positive relationships with tenants from the outset can help mitigate the risk of encountering non-payment issues.

 If you find yourself in a difficult situation with a non-paying tenant, don’t hesitate to seek professional assistance from a qualified landlord-tenant lawyer or property management company like Westport Property.
-Our expertise and guidance can be invaluable in navigating the complexities of the eviction process and minimising potential legal and financial risks.
+Our expertise and guidance are invaluable in navigating the complexities of the eviction process in Scotland, UK, while minimizing potential legal and financial risks.